Frequently Asked Questions

 What if there is an existing trail that is meeting the intent of the program and funding?
 Is UDOT going to take over ownership of that facility?

 Our first priority is to construct new trails to connect to community destinations and create regional continuity.
-If there is an existing regional facility in an area that becomes part of a regional backbone or spine, we may take a closer look at ownership and maintenance of the existing segment in the future.
+If there is an existing regional facility in an area that becomes part of a regional backbone or spine, we may take a closer look at ownership and operation of the existing segment in the future.

 What if there is a gap in an existing regional trail, can this funding be used to fill that gap?